Home » Traveling In Italy » RENTING A CAR IN FLORENCE (ITALY) – 2026 Advice from a Local

 Florence Aiport (FLR) car rental lot.
 Go straight to return your car.
 But, if you’re picking up your car, turn right to walk to the large building at the end of the lot.

-• Bring all required documents, including your valid driver’s license, your passport, your international driving permit if you need one, and a credit card.
+• Bring all required documents, including your valid driver’s license, your passport, your international driving permit if you need one, and the credit card you used for the reservation (in the driver’s name).
+Make sure you bring physical cards/documents, not digital copies.

 • Before driving out of the lot or garage, be sure to check your car!
 Florence is a very busy car rental location, and dings and small dents (inside or outside of the car) can easily be overlooked.
 In general, Italian rental cars are a little more beat up than I’ve seen in the US.

 • If you have a problem or notice damage that’s not listed on your contract, go in and tell your agent!
 It’s better to say something at pick up than being charged for damage when you drop off the car.
-Photos aren’t enough because they can always say you took a photo after the damage occurred.
+If they won’t update the contract, you can also take photos and videos and email them immediately to the car rental office email so at least there’s time-stamped proof.

 • Also, this is the time to ask questions about the car: